-This most Melbourne of venues is currently closed but the city awaits its reopening with baited breath.
-Stay tuned.
+This most Melbourne of venues has recently reopened with swanky new bars and restaurants but the famous Gershwin band room remains intact.
 It has been said that if you haven’t had a drink at The Espy you haven’t been to Melbourne.

 Indoor activities in St Kilda

 • 10/18 Jacka Boulevard, St Kilda

 Even in winter you can enjoy swimming in the sea water.
 The St Kilda Sea Baths has an indoor swimming pool using heated sea water from the bay.
 You can also use the hydrotherapy spa.

 St Kilda is home to a large number of Orthodox Jews, many refugees from holocaust atrocities in World War II.
 The Jewish Museum of Australia tells the history of these people and the broader Jewish population in Australia.